 MIPS Resource Center

-Clinicians will achieve half of these objectives in their EHR software.
+Clinicians will achieve half of these objectives (quality and promoting interoperability) within their EHR software.

 Who's Required to Participate?